sahin/TVOSButton/README.md

 Since TVOSButton is built top on UIButton, its really super easy to create one with either programmatically or trough the code.

 `TVOSButtonStyle` is the key player of your buttons appearance.
 `tvosButtonStyleForState:` function called when the `TVOSButtonState` is changed.
 So you can create dynamically change it on runtime.

-Overriding `tvosButtonStyleForState:` function is enough in most cases in your `TVOSButton` subclasses.
+Overriding `tvosButtonStyleForState:` function will enough for most cases in your `TVOSButton` subclasses.
 Detailed examples available in the project.

 If you don't use any style, it will render default style just like `UIButtonType.System`.

-Here is the code of example `IconButton` in the example project.
+Here is the code of example `IconButton` subclass in the example project.

 ``` swift
 class IconButton: TVOSButton {